 Our popular 2-day book sales occur twice a year at the Sharp Park Library community room.
-The first sale is the beginning of June, the 8th and 9th this year, and the second is the 2nd weekend of December, the 7th and 8th.
+The first sale is the beginning of June, and the second is the 2nd weekend of December.

 The book sales are our major fundraisers.
 We have occasional supplementary sales.
-The book sale times are: Friday 11am to 6pm and Saturday 10am to 4pm.
+The book sale times are: Friday 11am – 6pm and Saturday 10am – 4pm.